onionpork/coronavirus_challenge/README.md

 2. Nearby states should stay together since the strong correlation between near states.
 3. Population size does not influences the spread.
 4. Our ability to have enough kits to test coronavirus is under doubt.
+5. The simulated recovery rate is arounf 0 based on SIR model, which may indicate we are still in the spreading phase